 Another common website mistake for restaurants is the use of PDF menus.

 Not only does listing your menu in this format take longer to load, but they are also a poor quality viewing experience.
 Since PDFs are not responsive on a mobile device – meaning they do not resize to fit the dimensions of a mobile device's screen – they can be difficult to read leaving your guest frustrated.

 PDF menus are also not optimized for SEO, which means that search engines can’t “read” them, creating a missed opportunity for your menu items to rank as search results.

 In order to avoid all the pitfalls of PDF menus, format your online menus with texted-based HTML.
 Since the HTML is coded into your website, it will load much faster and optimize your opportunity for search ranking.
 It also offers your guest an infinitely better user experience, giving them more reason to come and dine with you.

 At BentoBox, we’ve found that location and contact info are two of the top five reasons guests visit restaurant websites.
 This includes key information like address, phone number, and hours.

 If you aren’t making this info easy for guests to find on your website, you’re making another common website mistake.
 All location and contact info should be one click or less away, either listed clearly on your website’s homepage or anchored in your website's navigation bar so your guests can quickly and easily find what they are looking for.

 If you have more than one location, you can take it a step further by providing a store locator on your location page.
 This means formatting your location page with an intuitive map view of all your locations and providing search options within that page.

-Your online visitors are then able to easily find your nearest restaurant, along with the specific hours and contact that belong to each location.
-For example, Frutta Bowls uses a store locator page to clearly display information for all of their 38 locations.
+Your online visitors are then able to easily find your nearest restaurant, along with the specific hours and contacts that belong to each location.
+For example, Frutta Bowls uses a store locator page to clearly display information for all of its 38 locations.